RattleyCooper/selenext/README.md

 * [selenium python bindings](http://selenium-python.readthedocs.org/)
 `pip install selenium`

-Once you have the dependencies, you can download this repository and start using it as is, however you may want to read over the documentation below.
+Once you have the dependencies, you can download this repository and start using it, however you may want to read over the documentation below.

 ## Examples

 Check out [the documentation](https://github.com/Wykleph/Slack/wiki/Documentation) for the various parts and pieces in the wiki.
 API documentation will be coming soon.